14 November 2019

 James, who advises on British Virgin Islands (BVI) and Cayman Islands law, was most recently the managing partner of another offshore law firm in Singapore.

 A specialist in complex and high value shareholder litigation, asset recovery, cross-border enforcement and insolvency, James has nearly 20 years' experience working in a wide variety of commercial and trust and estate disputes.
 Recognised as an expert in asset recovery in the latest edition of Who's Who Legal, James regularly acts in high profile and market leading cases, particularly in connection with companies listed on the Hong Kong Stock Exchange.
-He has been based in Asia since 2012; first in Hong Kong and then Singapore since 2018.
+He has been based in Asia since 2012; first in Hong Kong SAR and then Singapore since 2018.

 The addition of a litigation offering in Carey Olsen's Singapore office builds on the existing corporate and finance practice and represents the latest milestone in Carey Olsen's rapidly growing Asia presence.